 Dating to his days on the campaign trail, Trump has blamed the Obama administration catch-and-release policy for violence and other crimes among illegal immigrants – and vowed to end it.

-The government’s move, announced Tuesday night, came amid mounting public outcry, protests and after two federal judges in sharply worded decisions reigned in considerably federal detentions and separations of families who cross the U.S.-Mexico border into America illegally.
+The government’s move, announced Tuesday night, came amid mounting public outcry, protests and after two federal judges in sharply worded decisions reined in considerably federal detentions and separations of families who cross the U.S.-Mexico border into America illegally.

 Matthew Albence, executive associate director of enforcement and removal operations at U.S. Immigration and Customs Enforcement, told reporters in a conference call Tuesday night that the families will be “released into the community,” with parents wearing electronic ankle-monitoring devices.